uniport/uniport-gateway/docs/src/main/mkdocs/content/02-getting-started/index.md

 # Getting Started

-The Portal-Gateway can be built & launched as follows.
+The Uniport-Gateway can be built & launched as follows.

 ---